& how to get house sitting jobs

 We have been on our house sitting journey for 4 years now.
 We have learned a great deal about how to house sit, what the expectations are for house sitters and how to get house sits.
 In particular, our focus has been on house sitting internationally.
 We wanted to spend some quality time in Europe and explore areas such as Ireland, the UK, Spain, France and all those fabulous European spots we have dreamed of.

 We have experienced great house sits and not so great house sits.
 What we have learned is that the best house sits are the ones where regardless of the house or the pets or the owners you are the one who makes a house sit great.
+We have also learned not to stress ourselves and how to deal with what we understand are the types of stress that come along when you are travelling this way.

 For us, the joy of house sitting is having pets to love and cuddle with.
 We have had several houses sits with no pets but truly the most meaningful ones are the ones where we get to have pets for a while.
 We have experienced long term house sitting jobs with no pets and others with a variety of animals from horses to tortoises.